axelcournac/3C_tutorial/README.md

 In this tutorial, we take as example one run of the replicat 2 of IMR90 from Dixon et al. Nature 2012 (SRR639031 http://www.ncbi.nlm.nih.gov/sra/SRX212173).

-We used an SRA executable called fastq-dump from SRA to extract and split both mates of a library (to use it, you can go with the terminal by using the command cd to the directory containg the executables).
+We used an SRA executable called fastq-dump from SRA to extract and split both mates of a library (to use it, you can go with your terminal to the directory containg the executables files by using the bash command cd).

 /fastq-dump library_identification --split-3 -O /path_to_a_directory